Indiana

 Investing in Retail

-With outstanding retail mortgage loans totaling nearly $440 million in cities such as Evansville, Kokomo and South Bend, life insurers are helping fuel the state’s economy and provide jobs.
-More than 25 percent of jobs in Indiana are supported by the retail industry.
+With outstanding retail mortgage loans totaling nearly $480 million in cities such as Evansville, Kokomo and South Bend, life insurers are helping fuel the state’s economy and provide jobs.
+26% percent of jobs in Indiana are supported by the retail industry.

 Education